-In addition to the basic financial statements and accompanying notes, this report also presents other supplementary information showing budgetary comparisons of Debt Service, Capital Projects, Enterprise, and nonmajor funds, and information about infrastructure assets of the District.
+In addition to the basic financial statements and accompanying notes, this report also presents other supplementary information showing budgetary comparisons of Debt Service, Capital Projects, Enterprise, and nonmajor funds.

+Statistical Section

 Statistical information is also provided on a multi-year basis, which may be useful and informative to report users.
-Supplementary and statistical information can be found beginning on page 66 of this report.
+Supplementary and statistical information can be found in the financial section of this report.